nixworks/public/news/2007/04/2/README.md

 ##### Singapore
 ### [ Singapore Foreign Minister George Yeo meets his Myanmar counterpart, Nyan Win, in Yangon, where the ministers are discussing bilateral cooperation and cultural exchanges. ](/news/2007/04/2/singapore-foreign-minister-george-yeo-meets-his-myanmar-counterpart-nyan-win-in-yangon-where-the-ministers-are-discussing-bilateral-coop.md)
-_Context: Yangon, George Yeo, Myanmar, Nyan Win, Singapore_
+_Context: George Yeo, Nyan Win, Myanmar, Yangon, Singapore_

 ##### Panthongtae
 ### [ Panthongtae and Pinthongta Shinawatra, the son and daughter of deposed prime minister of Thailand Thaksin Shinawatra are ordered to pay 10 billion baht in back taxes owed in connection with the sale of Shin Corporation stock to Temasek Holdings. ](/news/2007/04/2/panthongtae-and-pinthongta-shinawatra-the-son-and-daughter-of-deposed-prime-minister-of-thailand-thaksin-shinawatra-are-ordered-to-pay-10.md)
-_Context: baht, Temasek Holdings, Shin Corporation, Pinthongta Shinawatra, Panthongtae, Thailand, Thaksin Shinawatra_
+_Context: Thailand, Panthongtae, baht, Shin Corporation, Temasek Holdings, Pinthongta Shinawatra, Thaksin Shinawatra_

 ##### Microsoft
 ### [ Microsoft co-founder Bill Gates is in Vietnam, touring medical clinics as he looks to support the development of vaccines for children through the Bill and Melinda Gates Foundation. ](/news/2007/04/2/microsoft-co-founder-bill-gates-is-in-vietnam-touring-medical-clinics-as-he-looks-to-support-the-development-of-vaccines-for-children-thro.md)
-_Context: Bill and Melinda Gates Foundation, Bill Gates, Microsoft, Vietnam, vaccine_
+_Context: Vietnam, Microsoft, Bill Gates, vaccine, Bill and Melinda Gates Foundation_

 ## [Previous Day...](/news/2007/04/1/index.md)